-We use a comprehensive range of quantitative tools and metrics for monitoring and managing risks.
-As a matter of policy, we continually assess the appropriateness and the reliability of our quantitative tools and metrics in light of our changing risk environment.
+Group uses a broad range of quantitative and qualitative methodologies for assessing and managing risks.
+As a matter of policy, the bank continually assesses the appropriateness and the reliability of its quantitative tools and metrics in light of our changing risk environment.
 Some of these tools are common to a number of risk categories, while others are tailored to the particular features of specific risk categories.
-The following are the most important quantitative tools and metrics we currently use to measure, manage and report our risk:
+These quantitative tools and metrics generate amongst other the following kinds of information: